tiggerman120/code301ReadNotes/code401/class-18.md

 CDN
 geographically distributed network of proxy servers and their data centers.
 The goal is to provide high availability and performance by distributing the service spatially relative to end users
 <!--https://en.wikipedia.org/wiki/Content_delivery_network-->

+things I understand better
+APi's, aws dynamo

+things I want to implement
+I want to implement event driven systems to build a website better than its current state